 Dear ________________:

 Comprehensive federal legislation that restructures the electric power industry is needed.
 In recent years, the power industry has experienced unprecedented supply problems and associated price spikes.
 We are now experiencing our third straight summer of power disruptions.
 These disruptions warn that our existing electric power supply and transmission system is not up to meeting the economy's appetite for power.
 Voices from Silicon Valley to Wall Street express the same concern: America’s economic engine needs a reliable, uniform, and efficient power supply.
-Legislating the creation of a new electric reliability organization, while a necessary component of a restructuring bill, will neither cure the power industry’s problems nor meet the needs of a growing economy.
+Legislating the creation of a new electric reliability organization, whilenecessary, will not address price volatility, mitigate market power, spur construction of new generation and transmission nor meet the immediate needs of a growing economy.

 Representatives of many sectors of the power industry, from residential and commercial consumers to incumbent electricity utilities, have responded to the power industry’s disarray by asking Congress to reform the twentieth-century laws and regulatory structures that define this vital twenty-first century industry.
 We signatory stakeholders have achieved wide-ranging agreement as to which reforms are needed.
 In addition to a new organization to enforce reliability standards, necessary reforms include: implementation of uniform and transparent grid-access rules, creation of regional transmission organizations, stream-lined procedures for interconnecting new generators, prevention of the exercise of generation or transmission market power, repeal of the Public Utility Holding Company Act, reform of the Public Utility Regulatory Policy Act of 1978 and the tax code.
 The prosperity of the Nation's economy depends on packaging together these essential elements into comprehensive legislation.

 Stand-alone legislation on an electric reliability organization, without pro-competitive commercial reforms, would be incomplete.
-It would validate an enforcer of engineering rules for stable operation of the power grid, but would ignore the historical barriers to free and open commerce in power supply.
+It would provide for mandatory enforcement of reliability standards needed for the stable operation of the power grid, but would ignore other historical barriers to free and open commerce in power supply.
 Ensuring such open commerce is increasingly essential to ensuring that there will be adequate and reliable power to meet rapidly growing demand.

 Federal Reserve Board chairman Alan Greenspan has determined that our economy has reached the point where the constitutional mandate for Congress to regulate commerce among the several states is clear; indeed, vitally necessary.
 After years of debate and congressional hearings, the time is right for comprehensive reform of the power supply industry.